CSpanias/cspanias.github.io/_posts/2024-01-20-PicoCTF - Most Cookies.md

 > **Description**: Alright, enough of using my own encryption.
 Flask session cookies should be plenty secure! `server.py http://mercury.picoctf.net:53700/`.

-1. This challenge includes both a link and a Python script called `server.py`:
+1. This challenge is a continuation of [Cookies](https://cspanias.github.io/posts/PicoCTF-Cookies/) and [More Cookies](https://cspanias.github.io/posts/PicoCTF-More-Cookies/).
+The difference is that it includes both a link and a Python script called `server.py`:

     ![](home.png){: .normal width="60%"}